bubb4rd/bubb4rd/README.md

 ### 👋 Hey, I'm Bo
+🎧 young dev cultivating experiences
-young dev exploring the digital realm! 🚀 Fluent in Java,JS. currently diving into **C++**.
-I love to code and create projects with impact.
+🚀 fluent in Java,JS, currently diving into **C++**.
+📽 i love to code and create projects with impact.
 Find me [@bohubbard](https://bohubbard.xyz)! 🌟
 <!--
 **bubb4rd/bubb4rd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.